 Inhumans – Characters

 Let me give it to you straight, there’s only a couple of decent actors and, sadly, one of them isn’t Iwan “Barry Bolton” Rheon.
 Maximus’s actor struggles to act and put on his ropey American accent and his performance sadly suffers for it.
 Isabelle Cornish as Crystal is vacuous, uninteresting and your visual bathroom break cue.
-Eme Ikwuakor and Ken Leung provide decent performances as powerhouse Gorgon and calculating Karnak.
+Eme Ikwuakor and Ken Leung provide decent performances as powerhouse Gorgon and calculating Karnak, respectively.

 Rounding out the main cast are Anson Mount and Serinda Swan as Black Bolt and Medusa, the king and queen of Attilan.
 Serinda Swan is a little stiff in the first episode (much like her hair!) but as we see her adapt to her new situation and act proactively to reunite with her peers, we see that she’s got a little more depth than we first see.
 Interestingly, she appeared twice in Smallville as Zatanna Zatarra, which is neat.
 Anson Mount’s stoic Black Bolt portrayal is bang on and I have to admire his dedication to the role, creating a unique set of Inhuman signs to communicate (he hopes to create a functioning fictional language like Klingon or Dothraki).
 Between that and his quite comical expressions in the second episode, I think he was a brilliant choice for the role.

 Of course, the actual best character is the 2,000 pound CGI teleporting doggo, Lockjaw!
 He’s adorable and he’s the only reason I wanted to see the show in the first place so I’m thankful that VFX company Double Negative did a fantastic job of rendering him, even if he doesn’t exactly fit into most scenes well.